nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 <br>

 ### If RRBS with NuGEN ovation kit
-Libraries prepared with the NuGEN ovation kit need to be procesed with an additional script provided by the company's [github](https://github.com/nugentechnologies/NuMetRRBS#analysis-guide-for-nugen-ovation-rrbs-methyl-seq).
+Libraries prepared with the NuGEN ovation kit need to be processed with an additional script provided by the company's [github](https://github.com/nugentechnologies/NuMetRRBS#analysis-guide-for-nugen-ovation-rrbs-methyl-seq).

 Following their instructions, we first run an adapter-trimming/quality-filtering step with trimgalore.
 Note that the `--rrbs` option is not appropriate to pass to trimgalore when this kit is used (see Bismark documentation for [RRBS NuGEN Ovation Methyl-Seq System](http://felixkrueger.github.io/Bismark/bismark/library_types/#rrbs-nugen-ovation-methyl-seq-system).
 Then we utilize the company's script to remove the random diversity sequences added by the kit.